krishaamer/green-filter-research/research/literature/finance.md

     the paper further suggests that current robo-advisors (available in Singapore) make the investor captive to the agency of AI, making the person lose agency over their financial decisions.

 -   @liCanRetailInvestors2022 suggests retail “investor attention can significantly improve enterprises’ green innovation level”

 -   Celo and Impact Market

 -   MicroLending

-#### Retail Investor Helpers {#retail-investor-helpers}

--   A wide number of banks are offering services marketed a sustainable.
+-   Retail Investor Helpers: A wide number of banks are offering services marketed a sustainable.
 It’s hard to decide.

 -   *Design implication*: *As a user, I can use the app to compare banks available in my country*